 By signing the Elysée Treaty on 22 January 1963, General De Gaulle, President of the French Republic, and Konrad Adenauer, Federal Chancellor, laid the foundations of the Franco-German Youth Office.
 The Intergovernmental Agreement of 5 July 1963 implemented provisions made under this Treaty of Franco-German co-operation by creating a body known as the ''Franco-German Youth Office'', to foster relations between French and German young people.

 Article 2 (1) of the initial Agreement stipulates that '' The aim of the Office is to tighten the bonds between young people in both countries, to strengthen their mutual understanding and, to this effect, to provoke, encourage and, where necessary, to set up encounters and exchanges between young people''.

-The FGYO is an autonomous international organisation, led by a Board of Governors, presided over by Valérie Fourneyron, the French Minister of Sports, Youth, Further Education and Active Solidarity, and Manuela Schwesig, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany.
+The FGYO is an autonomous international organisation, led by a Board of Governors, presided over by French Minister for Women’s Rights, Urban Affairs, Youth and Sport, and Manuela Schwesig, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany.

 The executive functions of the Board are carried out by the General Secretariat, led by Béatrice Angrand, appointed in 2009, and Markus Ingenlath, who took up hispost in January 2012.

 The Board of Governors is assisted by a Steering Committee whose mission is to offer advice and make recommendations on the general directions to be followed and on the programmes to be developed by the FGYO.

 The FGYO’s staff of 70 employees works in bi-national teams in two locations, in Paris, where the head office is currently situated, and Berlin.